 It’s not like Russel was exactly the target demographic Nash’s George Mason had in mind in the late forties, when he got the small car bug.
 A bit surprising too, coming on the heels of the failure of the tiny Crosley.
 Well, Mason initially had in mind something much more substantial than that little flea, and the result was the 1950 Rambler, the first “compact” of the post-war era.

-Wisely, Nash positioned it is a “premium” compact, with a roll-back top and well equipped.
-There simply wasn’t enough difference in the cost of building a compact from a full-sized car to allow it to be sold for much less, so the Rambler broke new ground with an upscale approach.
+Wisely, Nash positioned it as a “premium” compact, with generous equipment and a roll-back top.
+There simply wasn’t enough difference between the cost of building a compact and a full-sized car to allow it to be sold for much less, so the Rambler broke new ground with an upscale approach.
 It worked well enough in moderate numbers to encourage Nash to go even a step smaller.

 Mason was intrigued, but not enthusiastic about what it would take to actually produce it, profitably.
 The solution was outsourcing: with the devaluation of the British pound, having the Metro built in England made it viable.
 The firm Fisher & Ludlow, Ltd. built the body, and Austin supplied and installed the running gear, whose cars were already fairly common in the US as imports.